ethomson/github-satellite-hands-on-labs/3-azure-pipelines-npm/README.md

   You can scroll through the YAML to see how your project will be built.
 First, a trigger is set up so that the build will be automatically executed when there's a new push to the master branch, or a pull request is opened against it.

   Next, the pool is set up.
-This build will run on the `macos-latest` pool, which indicates that it will run on Azure Pipelines' cloud-hosted macOS build agents.
+This build will run on the `ubuntu-latest` pool, which indicates that it will run on Azure Pipelines' cloud-hosted macOS build agents.

-  Then the build steps are defined: the default steps only perform a build.
-We want to update these steps to run our unit tests as well.
+  Then the build steps are defined: the default steps only restore the dependencies with npm and then perform a build.
+We want to update these steps to run our unit tests as well, and to publish test results and code coverage to Azure DevOps.

   Rewrite the entire YAML file, the complete contents should be: